-Integrate (Europe) Ltd is an Event Lead Capture Software-as-a-Service (SaaS) solution for collecting and processing data from people, primarily at events.
+Event Lead Management is a Software-as-a-Service (SaaS) solution for collecting and processing data from people, primarily at events.
 It comprises the following:

 Handling your data is our primary business, and we take personal data protection, privacy and security very seriously.
-The documents here explain how we handle data collected when a client uses Integrate (Europe) Ltd software.
+The documents here explain how we handle data collected when a client uses Integrate Event Lead Management software.

-We have always been committed to invest in a continuous and growing security program since we first established Integrate (Europe) Ltd, and strive to go beyond the expectations of our customers wherever possible.
+We have always been committed to investing in a continuous and growing security program since we first established Integrate Event Lead Management, and strive to go beyond the expectations of our customers wherever possible.